 (Read more at History of Black Women Wearing Hats at Church)

 Kelly Starling Lyons grew up in Pittsburgh.
 She is the award-winning author of several books for children including Ellen's Broom, a Coretta Scott King illustrator award book, Hope's Gift, and One More Dino on the Floor.
 She lives in North Carolina.
-Find Kelly on her facebook page or website:
+Find Kelly:

 Blog: The Brown Bookshelf (ALA Great Website for Kids)